raftkon/kafka-elastic/README.md

 ```

 Provide the password generated in the `ELASTICSEARCH_PASSWORD` parameter.
 In `ELASTICSEARCH_HOST` the url should match to the name of the container, e.g. if you name the container _es-01_, the parameter should be `https://es-01:9200`.
 In our case, in the `docker-compose.yml` file, we named the container _elasticsearch_ and the port we expose is _9200_.
-Similarly, the `KAFKA_BROKER` parameter should have the name of the container and the port specified in the docker-compose.yml.
+Similarly, the `KAFKA_BROKER` parameter should have the name of the container and the port specified in the `docker-compose.yml`.
 The `KAFKA_CLIENT_ID` can be whatever you want.

 ### Build docker image

-In order to build the docker image, navigate to the server directory where the _Dockerfile_ lives and run the command:
+In order to build the docker image, navigate to the server directory where the `Dockerfile` lives and run the command:

 ```bash
 docker build -t express --no-cache .